-Snow evolution and surface energy fluxes were simulated using MicroMet and SnowModel for the 30-year period from 1 August 1979 through 31 July 2009.
-The simulation covered a 7250-km by 7250-km domain centered on the North Pole (Fig. 1).
-This domain encompasses the majority of the Arctic system, defined to be the northern region of Earth where energy and moisture interact with middle latitudes (Roberts et al. 2010).
-The simulation domain incorporates many of the common definitions of the terrestrial Arctic system: the land surface north of the Arctic Circle; the majority of land north of the 10 °C July air temperature isotherm and the annual-average 0 °C air temperature isotherm that circle the North Pole; and the southern boundary of land draining into the northern high-latitude oceans (the simulation domain does not quite reach this in a couple locations).
-The model simulation was performed using a 10-km horizontal grid increment (525,625 grid cells) and 3-hour time step.
-Because blowing snow does not typically move across 10-km grid cells into adjacent cells, SnowTran-3D and the associated snow-transport processes were not included in the simulation.
+Snow evolution and surface energy fluxes were simulated using MicroMet and SnowModel for the 30-yr period, 1 August 1979-31 July 2009.
+The simulation covered a 7250 km by 7250 km domain centered on the North Pole (Fig. 1).
+This domain encompasses the majority of the Arctic system, defined to be the northern region of Earth where energy and moisture interact with midlatitudes (Roberts et al. 2010).
+The simulation domain incorporates many of the common definitions of the terrestrial Arctic system: land north of the Arctic Circle; the majority of land north of the July 10°C surface air temperature isotherm and the annual-average 0°C surface air temperature isotherm that circle the North Pole; the southern boundary of land draining into the northern high-latitude oceans (the simulation domain does not quite reach this in a couple locations); and land north of the northern treeline and the tundra-taiga ecotone.
+The model simulation was performed using a 10-km horizontal grid increment (525 625 grid cells) and 3-h time step.
+This relatively fine grid increment allows improved representation of snow-evolution processes associated with topographic and land-cover variations.
+Most (86%) of the domain is above 55°N latitude, but the corners extend as far south as 43°N latitude.
+Because blowing snow does not typically move across 10-km grid cells into adjacent cells (in the natural system, windtransported snow particles are typically either captured in a topographic drift trap, captured in vegetation protruding above the snow surface, or they sublimate away completely before they travel 10 km), SnowTran-3D and the associated snow-transport processes, including blowing snow sublimation, were not included in the simulation.
+The lack of quality pan-Arctic snow data also precluded application of SnowAssim in these simulations.

-Topographic data used in the model simulation were obtained from NOAA's GLOBE Project (http://www.ngdc.noaa.gov/mgg/topo/gltiles.html), which provided 1-km digital elevation model (DEM) data that were resampled to 10 km.
-The land cover distribution used in the simulation was a hybrid dataset created primarily from 300 m Global Land Cover (GlobCover; http://ionia1.esrin.esa.int/) data augmented with the Circumpolar Arctic Vegetation Map (CAVM Team 2003).
-The CAVM was utilized to correct GlobCover's misclassified snow/ice (areas that should have been barren or rock) at extremely high northern latitudes (>82°) in northern Canada and Greenland.
-The resulting hybrid dataset was resampled to 10 km and reclassified into SnowModel land cover classes (Liston and Elder 2006a).
+Topographic data used in the model simulation were obtained from the National Oceanic and Atmospheric Administration (NOAA) Global Land One-km Base Elevation Project (GLOBE; Hastings et al. 1999), which provided 1-km digital elevation model (DEM) data that were resampled to 10 km.
+The land cover distribution used in the simulation was a hybrid dataset created primarily from 300-m Global Land Cover (GlobCover; more information available online at http://ionia1.esrin. esa.int/) data augmented with the Circumpolar Arctic Vegetation Map (CAVM; CAVM Team 2003).
+The CAVM was utilized to correct GlobCover's misclassified snow/ice (areas that should have been barren or rock) at high northern latitudes (>82°N) in northern Canada and Greenland.
+The resulting hybrid dataset